 If you don't feel confident in handling any of the above yourself, a skilled computer technician should be able to assist you with recovering your system.

-With any firewall in a home environment you want them to generally allow all traffic to flow within your local network.
-This allows your home computers to function in your home environment.
+You generally want a firewall in a home environment to allow all traffic to flow within your local network.
+This allows your home computers and devices to communicate with one another.

-When it comes to traffic from outside your local network, such as from the Internet, it is best to limit this to what is needed and no more.
-In most cases all you need are email, web browsing and any particular software you might use that requires direct outbound access.
+For traffic from outside your local network - such as from the Internet - it's best to restrict this to what's needed and no more.
+In most cases all you need are email, web browsing, and any software you might use that needs direct outbound access.

-Alternatively you may wish to allow everything to leave and only replies to sent out traffic to enter.
-This 'stateful' approach will limit traffic to only what applications you opt to have send traffic out (such as games or web browsers), and provides generally good protection.
+Alternatively, you may wish to allow all outbound traffic, and only allow replies to this traffic back in.
+This 'stateful' approach limits inbound traffic to the applications you allow to send traffic out (such as games or web browsers) and provides generally good protection.

-Most antivirus programs set themselves up securely by default, and don't need to be touched beyond minor tweaking.
+Most antivirus programs set themselves up securely by default and may only need minor tweaking.

-However not all do, especially those that are part of complex internet security suites, so here are some key features to ensure are enabled.
-Keep in mind some free or limited versions may lack these features, so an up-to-date antivirus suite supported via subscription is best.
+Some antivirus programs - especially if part of a complex Internet security suite - may need configuration.
+Below are some key features to check.
+Some free or limited versions may lack these features.
+An up-to-date antivirus suite supported via subscription is best.

-All good anti-virus programs contain resident or background scanners that scan every file activity to occur on your system.
-This is designed to ensure that infections can be stopped as they begin.
+All good antivirus programs contain resident or background scanners that scan all file activity on your system.
+This is designed to make sure that infections are stopped as they begin.

 Ensure that resident scanners are enabled.

 Opt for quarantine over outright deletion of files that cannot be 'healed'.
-That way you can save any vital documents that have been either falsely accused or you require, even if they are infected.
+That way you can save any vital documents that have been either falsely accused or that you need, even if they are infected.
 For more specific information refer to your antivirus documentation.

-Regular full system scans are much more in-depth then the resident scanners and as such can catch what is missed by the resident scanner.
-Generally a weekly or daily scan recommended, especially if your PC is typically switched on for long periods.
-It is best to have it run when you are not using the computer so it does not impact your use.
+Full system scans are more in-depth than the resident scanner and can catch things the resident scanner missed.
+A weekly or daily scan is recommended, especially if your PC is usually switched on for long periods.
+It's best to run the scan when you're not using the computer, so it doesn't impact your use.

-Oddly enough, switching off your PC when not in use can offer some level of virus protection against zero day exploits.
+Oddly enough, switching off your PC when not in use can offer some protection against zero day exploits.

-Having the antivirus automatically update means it is an even simpler process for your usage.
-Most antivirus programs include a default update schedule, however it is generally set for an update in the early hours when the computer is likely to be off.
-This means it either fails to run or runs on the next computer start up.
+Most antivirus programs include a default update schedule, however some update in the early hours - when the computer is likely to be off.
+This means the update either fails to run, or it runs when the computer starts up.

 By default most automatic update functions update at most once per day.
-Many allow for multiple hourly checks for updates and this is recommended.
+If your software allows it, we recommend that you set up multiple hourly checks for updates.

-There are several good sources all around the Internet that can and will help you with online security.
+There are several good sources on the Internet that can help you with online security.

-Both Stay Smart Online and Cybersmart have excellent online guides to explain the basic concepts to children and adults in a fun and interesting manner.
-A great way to get kids to understand how and why it is important to stay safe online.
+Both Stay Smart Online and the Office of the Children's eSafety Commissioner have excellent online guides to explain the basic concepts to children and adults in a fun and interesting manner.